“Luxor” comes from the Arabic for city of palaces

 Obelisk of 225 tons of granite floated down the Nile from Aswan.
 Its top had been covered in gold and silver so people could see the rays of the sun from far away and know the Temple’s location.

-The Sphinx Avenue of 3 kilometers connects to Luxor Temple to Karnak.
+The Sphinx Avenue of 3 kilometers connects the Karnak temple to the one called Luxor Temple.

 The ancient gods were thought to see and smell the offerings but not eat them.
 A special door at the back of the Holy of Holies allowed for the high priest to remove the offering to store them in the back rooms.